ptoche/piketty/lectures/Chapter 02/index.md

 ### Introduction

+- Chapter 1 introduced the basic forces behind the evolution of income and wealth over the long term.

 - Chapter 2 reviews the main stages of income and output growth since the Industrial Revolution.

-- Chapter 3 reviews the metamorphoses of capital in Britain and France since the eighteenth century.

 ---

 ### The growth of world population